Minneapolis–Saint Paul: Buildings and structures

-Saint Paul and especially Minneapolis underwent massive urban renewal projects in the post-World War II era, so a vast number of buildings are now lost to history.
-Some of the larger and harder to demolish structures have survived.
-In fact, the area might be signified more by bridges than buildings.
+Saint Paul and especially Minneapolis underwent massive urban renewal projects in the post-World War II era, so a vast number of buildings are now lost.
+Some of the larger and more durable structures have survived.
+The area might be signified more by bridges than buildings.
 A series of reinforced concrete arch spans crossing the Mississippi River were built in the 1920s and 1930s.
 They still carry daily traffic.
-A number have undergone major repair work, but retain the original design.
+Many have undergone major repair work but retain the original design.
 Several are listed on the National Register of Historic Places, including the 10th Avenue Bridge, Intercity Bridge (Ford Parkway), Robert Street Bridge, and the longest, the 4119 ft Mendota Bridge.
 The area is also noted for having the first known permanent crossing of the Mississippi.
 That structure is long gone, but a series of Hennepin Avenue Bridges have since been built at the site.
 Both downtowns have extensive networks of enclosed pedestrian bridges known as skyways.

-Several prominent Minneapolis buildings helped modernize the city.
-These include the Walker Art Center, Central Public Library, Weisman Art Museum and the Guthrie Theater.
+Several prominent Minneapolis buildings helped modernize the city, including the Walker Art Center, Central Public Library, Weisman Art Museum, and Guthrie Theater.
 Opening in April 2005, the new Walker Art Center, nearly double its former size, includes increased indoor and outdoor facilities.
-The Walker is recognized internationally as a singular model of a multidisciplinary arts organization and a national leader for its innovative approaches to audience engagement.
-The Guthrie received a large amount of media coverage for its opening in June 2006.
+The Walker is internationally recognized as a singular model of a multidisciplinary arts organization and a national leader for its innovative approaches to audience engagement.

+The Guthrie's new building received significant media coverage it opened in 2006.
 It was designed by Jean Nouvel and is a 285000 sqft facility that houses three theaters: the theater's signature thrust stage, seating 1,100; a 700-seat proscenium stage; and a black-box studio with flexible seating.
-In 2002, the National Trust for Historic Preservation put the old Guthrie building on its list of the most endangered historic properties in the U.S. in response to plans the Walker announced to expand on the land occupied by the theater.
+In 2002, the National Trust for Historic Preservation put the old Guthrie building on its list of the most endangered historic properties in the U.S. in response to plans the Walker announced to expand on the land the theater occupied.
 The original Guthrie building was torn down in 2006.